 Offences that seriously undermine the democratic process always take precedence over those which have minimal effect.
 The result of a small number of fraudulent postal votes cast in a local election could be as equally damaging as a larger number cast in a national election, resulting in the same amount of cost and effort in terms of police resources.

 Where the nature of offences is complex, advice is available from various partner agencies if required.

 - The Electoral Commission can assist by explaining legislation and providing guidance.

-- Force legal services can assist with obtaining civil court orders to recover documentary evidence that is no longer in the public domain or where a judge’s consent is required to obtain such evidence, for example, access to ballot papers requires an order of either the County or High Court dependant on the election type.
+- Force legal services can assist with obtaining civil court orders to recover documentary evidence that is no longer in the public domain or where a judge’s consent is required to obtain such evidence.
+For example, access to ballot papers requires an order of either the County or High Court.

-- The returning officer where allegations involve them as the defendant in any civil applications made.
+- The returning officer can assist where allegations involve them as the defendant in any civil applications made.

 - The dedicated CPS election lawyers at the CPS headquarters in York and London can give advice about the evidence required to meet charging standards, relevant offences and the correct procedures to be followed.

-- Political parties at the national level have officers whose role it is to address the integrity of their members’ actions, for example, Compliance Officer or Nominating Officer; consideration may be given as to whether it would be beneficial and appropriate, via the force election SPOC, to consult the appropriate National Officer.
+- Political parties at the national level can assist, who have officers whose role it is to address the integrity of their members’ actions – for example, compliance officer or nominating officer.
+Consideration may be given as to whether it would be beneficial and appropriate, via the force election SPOC, to consult the appropriate national officer.

-- The force election SPOC, who has working knowledge and understanding of the police role and responsibility in relation to policing all aspects of the elections.
+- The force election SPOC can assist, who has working knowledge and understanding of the police role and responsibility in relation to policing all aspects of the elections.